How to Create a Sitemap for Free with Python Without Installing Python

 !pip install requests beautifulsoup4

-Input Your Website URL: When prompted, enter the URL of the website you wish to crawl. like 'joeseo.co.ke'
+• Input Your Website URL: Enter the URL you wish to crawl when prompted.
+Like 'joeseo.co.ke'

-Download the Sitemap: After the script finishes, the sitemap will be saved with the filename [your-domain]-sitemap.xml.
+• Download the Sitemap: After the script finishes, the sitemap will be saved as [your-domain]—sitemap.
+XML.
 You can download it directly from the notebook by clicking on the file in the sidebar.

-Before ending its work, the script will let you know where each link was found by providing for you the code surrounding each discovered link.
+Before ending its work, the script will tell you where each link was found by providing the code surrounding each discovered link.

-This makes it easy for you to troubleshoot broken links and remove/correct them in your website.
+This makes it easy for you to troubleshoot broken links and remove/correct them on your website.

 Detailed Explanation of the Python sitemap generator Code